L3- Chemical Sciences of Matter (SCM)

 Bridges and reorientation

-The specialization is very important in obtaining the degree because it will determine the limits of the students' areas of knowledge and skills.
-However, the fact that it only comes at the end of the Bachelor's degree (starting in S5 with a lot of common core with the other courses, before really taking effect in S6) allows students to bounce back on their L2 of general chemistry in case they want to reorient themselves at the end of the year.
-In this case, it will be possible to integrate for one year only one of the two other courses of the Chemistry license of the University of Montpellier (DNO or SCV).
+Specialization is very important for graduation, as it determines the limits of students' areas of knowledge and skills.
+However, the fact that it only comes at the end of the Licence (starting in S5 with a lot of common ground with the other courses, before really taking effect in S6) means that students can bounce back on their L2 in General Chemistry if they want to change direction at the end of the year.
+In this case, it will be possible to join one of the other two Chemistry degree courses at the University of Montpellier (DNO or SCV) for one year only.

 Read more